cs1501-tools-of-the-trade/course-info/README.md

 **Week 6**: We’ll talk about testing.
 We’ll discuss why it’s important, how to write good tests, and what industry is doing now.
 We’ll discuss continuous integration this week as well.

 **Week 7**: This lecture will be focused on the basic relational database structure.
-We’ll talk about the difference between NoSQL and SQL, and others common database topics.
+We’ll talk about the difference between NoSQL and SQL, and other common database topics.

 **Week 8**: We’ll discuss what APIs are and the excitement around RESTful APIs.
 We’ll share good practices and the tools that are out there when developing APIs.